 Visit Mr. Mark's web site at http://www.markfearey.com/.

-Suzie Martin (Managing Director) has lived in the Valley of the Sun most of her life.
+Suzie has lived in the Valley of the Sun most of her life.
 After graduating from the University of Oklahoma, she spent the first several years of her career as a CPA working in the audit division of international accounting firms.
 She specialized in not-for-profit, government and hospitality audits.
 Suzie then returned to school and became a Licensed Master Social Worker.
 She has utilized her business and social work skills at various not-for-profit agencies serving families and children in the Phoenix area.
 She has professional experience in the areas of child welfare, developmental disabilities, domestic violence, homelessness, substance abuse and mental health.

-Matt Brown (Technical Director) is excited to be a part of Valley Youth Theatre.
+Matt is excited for another Valley Youth Theatre season.
 Originally from Texas, he has been living in the Valley of the Sun for the past 12 years.
-He and his wife are the proud parents of two-year-old Max and Luke.
+He and his wife are the proud parents of Max, Luke and newborn Katie.
 Matt has a degree in Theatre with an emphasis in technical theatre from Angelo State University.
-He has worked at Childsplay and most recently at The Phoenix Theatre Company.
-Luckily for him, one of his favorite hobbies is his job, but he also enjoys running long distances in the desert mountains around our beautiful state.
+He has worked at Childsplay and The Phoenix Theatre Company.
+Luckily for him, one of his favorite hobbies is his job, but he also enjoys running long distances and climbing in the desert mountains around our beautiful state.

 Kris Romero (Audience Services Manager) is a Phoenix native, who grew up in the West Valley.
-He comes to VYT with fifteen years of corporate and management experience, mostly in the banking industry.
+He came to VYT with fifteen years of corporate and management experience, mostly in the banking industry.
 He is also involved in local community events and is an avid musical theatre fan.
 His favorite musicals are Rent and Funny Girl.
 Kris is thrilled to be part of the VYTeam and to work directly with our volunteers, parents and patrons, as well as to be a contributing member of the Phoenix arts community.